isabella232/GSoC17/Journal/Week_11.md

 taskCreationDispatcher(dispatch, taskInstance, forkUid, forkeeUid, downStreamUid)
 ```

-With this approach upStream tasks `uid` make a `uid` that will be passed to
+With this approach upstream tasks `uid` make a `uid` that will be passed to
 `taskCreationDispatcher` along with all the other `uids` used to generate
 unique `uid`s for duplicated tasks within nested `fork`s.